smnorris/bcdata/ogr2ogr.md

 `bcdata` smooths the above processes by:

-- providing a CLI for basic/typical request options
+- providing Python and CLI interfaces for typical request options
 - generating paged requests
+- reducing server load by caching getcapabilites responses
-- handling typical minor issues (eg mixed geometry types)
+- handling typical minor data issues (eg mixed geometry types)
 - creating postgres tables that mirror the table schema as defined in BCGW (rather than using ogr default types)